Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

 The Dicke radiometer equation \cite{zmuidzinas2003thermal,dicke1946measurement} gives the SNR in power (as opposed to amplitude) for each experiment

-where $P_{diss}$ (= $P_{r}$ or $P_{c}$) is the power dissipated in the experiment and $T(\nu_{\rm DM}^{0})$ is the integration time at dark-matter frequency $\nu_{\rm DM}^{0}$.
-For the broadband search, this integration time is simply the total experiment time $T_{\rm tot}$, while for the cavity detector, it can be taken as the amount of time during which the dark-matter frequency $\nu_{\rm DM}^{0}$ is within the bandwidth of the resonator, $\Delta t_0$.
-By using signal information only within the bandwidth of the resonator, we discard valuable information outside of the resonator bandwidth.
-We show how one makes optimal use of information at all frequencies in Section \ref{sec:scan_opt}, but not in this preliminary calculation.
+where $P_{diss}$ (= $P_{r}$ or $P_{c}$) is the power dissipated in the detector and $T(\omega_{\rm DM}^{0})$ is the integration time at dark-matter frequency $\omega_{\rm DM}^{0}$.
+For the broadband antenna search, this integration time is simply the total experiment time $T_{\rm tot}$, while for the cavity detector, it can be taken as the amount of time during which the dark-matter frequency $\omega_{\rm DM}^{0}$ is within the bandwidth of the resonator, $\Delta t_0$.
 The ratio of the SNRs for the cavity and resistive broadband detectors is then

 where, in the second equality, we have used eqs. (\ref{eq:Pdiss_sheet_max}) and (\ref{eq:Pdiss_cavity}).